jasheal/ion-starter/README.md

 ## Ion Starter
-Starter for Ionic Framework for developers who like of John Pappa's Angular style guide.
+Starter for Ionic Framework for developers who follow the practices in John Pappa's Angular style guide.